Skin Hydration vs Skin Moisturisation – Which One Do You Need?

 Hydrators are ingredients that infuse the skin cells with water, making them more supple and volumized.
 Examples of hydrators include humectants such as glycerin, hyaluronic acid and glycols.

 Dehydrated skin responds best to hydrators by adding water back into the skin.
 Look for a hydrating serum or cream containing hyaluronic acid, glycerin or aloe.

-Moisturisers seal in moisture and helps to keep the skin soft and smooth.
-The function of moisturisers is to prevent water loss from the skin, also refer to as trans-epidermal water loss.
+Moisturisers seal in moisture and help to keep the skin soft and smooth.
+The function of moisturisers is to prevent water loss from the skin, also referred to as trans-epidermal water loss.

 If your skin is naturally dry all year round and tends to be flaky, you’re likely to have dry skin.
 Dry skin individuals naturally produce fewer lipids in their skin cells and therefore benefit from moisturising ingredients.

 - Fine lines and cracks which can become deep and bleed,